tangentyh/notes-of-tan/docs/DesignPatternNotes.md

 1. Decorator — Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
    - examples — `@` in Python and TypeScript, `java.io.FilterInputStream`, `java.io.FilterOutputStream`, `java.io.FilterReader`, `java.io.FilterWriter`, some views in `java.util.Collections`

-1. Facade — Provide a unified interface to a set of interfaces in a subsystem.
+1. Facade (Façade) — Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
    - example — Compiler: Scanner, Parser, ProgramNode, BytecodeStream, and ProgramNodeBuilder

 1. Flyweight — Use sharing to support large numbers of fine-grained objects efficiently, where intrinsic states are immutable but extrinsic states can vary